quicwg/base-drafts/draft-ietf-quic-http.md

 or trailers.

 An HTTP request/response exchange fully consumes a bidirectional QUIC stream.
-After sending a request, a client MUST close the stream for sending; after sending a final response, the server MUST close the stream for sending.
+After sending a request, a client MUST close the stream for sending; clients MUST NOT make stream closure dependent on receiving a response to their request, unless using the CONNECT method (see {{the-connect-method}}).
+After sending a final response, the server MUST close the stream for sending.
 At this point, the QUIC stream is fully closed.

 When a stream is closed, this indicates the end of an HTTP message.
 Because some messages are large or unbounded, endpoints SHOULD begin processing partial HTTP messages once enough of the message has been received to make progress.
 If a client stream terminates without enough of the HTTP message to provide a complete response, the server SHOULD abort its response with the error code HTTP_INCOMPLETE_REQUEST.

 A server can send a complete response prior to the client sending an entire request if the response does not depend on any portion of the request that has